SELECTION OF QUESTIONS AND ANSWERS

 I am very sure that a laser pen, no matter how good it is, is very different from a well-trained acupuncturist.
 It is not the gadgets he uses, but his skills and knowledge.

 It is the same with chi kung.
-It is not the chi kung techniques a person uses, it is his skills and knowledge.
+It is not the chi kung techniques a person uses, it is the skills and knowledge of the chi kung therapist.
 A same chi kung technique by a mediocre instructor will have very different result by a skillful teacher.

 Dear Sigung, do you mean to say that my chi kung healing is going quicker and more successfully than most other chi kung students or patients?
 Has Sifu told you that?